KediOtu/QuantumTeleportation/README.md

 # Quantum Teleportation

 Quantum teleportation is a technique for transferring quantum information from a sender at one location to a receiver some distance away.
 I wanted to share a simple example for it with quantum computing.
-I have uploaded Jupyter Notebook file also a Python file.
+I have uploaded Jupyter Notebook file and also a Python file.
 You can see the circuit and the histogram on Jupyter Notebook.

 ## Description